marpere/aws-static-website/README.md

 # Terraform for static content on AWS S3 + AWS Cloudfront

-My take on the infra for a static website in AWS
+My take on creating the infra and send the files to host a static website in AWS using a S3 Bucket and a Cloudfront to serve this files with a HTTPS certificate.

 ## Problems dealt